ironhack-labs/lab-css-flexbox-slack/README.md

   <summary>Why are my media query styles not displaying properly on my browser?</summary>
   <br>

-  When using media queries to create a responsive layout, it is recommended to start with the default styles for mobile (smaller) screens, and then use media queries at the end of your stylesheet to apply styles for each increasing viewport size.
+  When using media queries to create a responsive layout, it is recommended to start with the default styles for mobile (smaller) screens and then use media queries at the end of your stylesheet to apply styles for each increasing viewport size.

 There are a few possible reasons why your media query styles may not be properly displayed on your browser.

-1. Check that you already have default styles for mobile screens, where applicable.
-These styles should be placed at the beginning of your stylesheet, before your media queries.
+1. Where applicable, check that you already have default styles for mobile screens.
+These styles should be placed at the beginning of your stylesheet before your media queries.
-2. Make sure you have placed your media queries at the end of your stylesheet after your regular styles.
+2. Ensure you have placed your media queries at the end of your stylesheet after your regular styles.
 This is because media queries are applied after regular styles, so if you place them before your regular styles, they will be overridden.
-3. Make sure that you have the correct syntax in your media query.
+3. Ensure you have the correct syntax in your media query.
 The correct syntax is `@media (expression) {...}`.
 4. Make sure that you are using the correct media query expression.
 For example, if you are trying to target screens that are wider than 800 pixels, you should use the `min-width` in your expression, like this: `@media (min-width: 800px) {...}.`

   For more information on CSS media queries, check: [MDN: Beginner's guide to media queries](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Media_queries)